If you are in a hurry the best fishing backpack is the Custom Leathercraft’s Wild River Tackle Tek Nomad Lighted Backpack

 The ideal tackle backpack offers ample onboard storage that won’t weigh or slow an angler down.
 In fact, most seasoned fishermen swear by the convenience of the small storage compartments that make up most fishing bags.
 Designated gear spots make it easier for anglers to get organized and grab items in a pinch.
 These days, anglers also look for convenient accessory add-ons, like spaces for sunglasses, water bottles, and phones.
 This is also a great thing to usewhen you are in a fishing kayak, pontoon boat or belly boat.

-Fishing backpacks typically possess a large main compartment that can accommodate bulky gear, such as tackle trays and extra reels.
+Fishing backpacks typically possess a large main compartment that can accommodate bulky gear, such as tackle trays and extra reels like baitcasters.
 It’s an added bonus if a fishing bag comes with plastic tackle box trays that can be stacked for easy access to hooks, bobbers, sinkers, and lures.
 Many manufacturers also incorporate dividers or hard compartment doors that double as a viable work surface.
 After all, even the most rugged anglers don’t enjoy setting up their line in the mud.

 In addition to a spacious main compartment, most fishing backpacks feature several additional side compartments.
 The best tackle backpacks feature an array of internal and external dividers that make it easier to organize small items.
 What’s more, well-engineered bags tend to highlight a collection of exterior gear hooks.
 These add-ons are great for storing frequently used tools.